-What does all this have to do with Chapter 7 bankruptcy cases?
-In a Chapter 7 case the debtor has to make a decision about each secured loan.
-These are most commonly a house mortgage or a financed auto loan, although it can apply to other situations such as financed furniture.
-For each secured loan, the debtor must choose one of the following three alternatives (1) Reaffirmation, (2) Surrender, and (3) Redemption.
+In a Chapter 7 filing, the debtor has to make a decision about each secured loan.
+For each secured loan, the debtor must choose one of the following three alternatives:

-What are the dance steps in a Chapter 7 bankruptcy case on Reaffirmation, Surrender, and Redemption?
-For starters, the debtor files with the bankruptcy court a document called the Debtors Statement of Intentions.
-It lists each secured debt and states whether the debtor intends to reaffirm the debt, surrender the collateral, or redeem the collateral.
-There is a deadline for the filing of the Debtor's Statement of Intentions, and that is the earlier of the following two dates: (a) the date set for the Meeting of Creditors, or (b) 30 days after the bankruptcy Petition was originally filed with the bankruptcy court.
-In common practice lawyers file the Statement of Intentions at the same time the Petition is filed, so there is hardly ever a complete failure to file the Statement of Intentions on time when the debtor is represented by counsel.
-However, it is not rare to see individuals representing themselves file a bankruptcy petition yet fail to file all the rest of the schedules and Statement of Intentions on time.
-If there is a failure to file the Statement of Intentions, the resulting penalty is not completely clear.
-There seems to be no automatic penalty if the collateral is land, like a home.
-But if the collateral is not real estate, then the collateral is called "personal property (translation - "not land).
-If the collateral is personal property, the statute is not completely clear, but it appears that the Automatic Stay may be terminated.
-The creditor benefits from termination of the automatic stay, if termination has occurred, because it entitles the creditor to forcibly auction off the collateral and at least get some of their money right away rather than waiting for the bankruptcy case to play out over time.
+Once you have decided on what action to take for your collateral, the next step is to file a document called the Debtor’s Statement of Intentions with the bankruptcy court.
+The Statement of Intentions lists each secured debt and states whether the debtor intends to reaffirm the debt, surrender the collateral, or redeem the collateral.
+There is a deadline for the filing of the Debtor's Statement of Intentions, and that is the earlier of the following two dates: the date set for the Meeting of Creditors, or 30 days after the bankruptcy Petition was originally filed with the bankruptcy court.
+In common practice, lawyers file the Statement of Intentions at the same time the Petition is filed, so there is hardly ever a complete failure to file the Statement of Intentions on time when the debtor is represented by counsel.

-But even if the debtor files his Statement of Intentions on time, he must act on that stated intention.
+Once the debtor files his Statement of Intentions on time, he must act on that stated intention.
 The deadline to act is 30 days after the date for creditors' meeting.
-If the collateral is real estate, then again there doesn't seem to be an automatic penalty.
-But if the collateral is personal property (like a vehicle) then:
+If the collateral is real estate, then there is no automatic penalty.